BrahimMebrek/Uber_Data_Analysis/README.md

 It contains more in depth visualizations ( Heatmaps and spatial visualizations ) of the Uber Pickups in New York City data set.

-The analysis is broken up into 4 sections:
+The analysis is broken up into 3 sections:
 - Data Loading and Preparation ( same as the " Uber Basic Data Analysis " notebook ).
 - Cross Analysis through heatmaps.
 - Spatial visualization.
-- Conclusion.
 <br>

 The datasets can be found on <a href="https://github.com/fivethirtyeight/uber-tlc-foil-response/tree/master/uber-trip-data">https://github.com/fivethirtyeight/uber-tlc-foil-response/tree/master/uber-trip-data</a>.